-The Group aims to deliver a positive social and environmental impact on stakeholders by integrating sustainability in core business and processes.
+Sustainability is a foundation of Generali strategy, the Group aims to deliver social and environmental impact on stakeholders by integrating sustainability in its core business and processes.

 To ensure the full implementation of its sustainability strategy, the Group periodically conducts a materiality assessment to identify the relevant sustainability factors that can significantly influence the Group's value creation (financial perspective) and/or can generate significant impacts on people or the environment (impact perspective).
 Identified sustainability factors are proposed as key drivers for Group business and sustainability strategy.